jdee/ios-knob-control/README.md

 The control honors the enabled property.
 That is, if you set enabled to NO, it enters the UIControlStateDisabled and stops responding to user input.
 If specified, a disabled image is displayed instead of the normal image.
 Even when disabled, the control's position may always be specified at any time programmatically, with or without animation.
-With appropriate foreground and background images, a disabled knob control may be used as a dial view to display a numeric value.
+With appropriate images, a disabled knob control may be used as a dial view to display a numeric value.

 The KnobControlDemo.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides examples of use.
 This demo project